govau/content-guide/_numbers-measurements/numbers.md

 exclude_from_search: true
 ---

 Use digits instead of words for most numbers.
-This makes numbers easier to read a screen.
-Use words for ordinals (for example, first) except dates and date periods.
+This makes numbers easier to read on a screen.

+Use words for common expressions where digits would look strange.
+For example, 'one or two of them'.
+Use words for ordinals (for example, first) but not dates and date periods (for example, 19th century).

 Add a comma between the third and fourth digit from the right, for numbers 10,000 and above.

-Use the word million instead of digits for 1 million and above.
+Use the word million instead of digits.

 {% include guide_example.liquid
   title = "numbers"